feigroup/TVDN/readme.md

 # Run detection
 Detection()

-# You can tuning the kappa, the parameters for MBIC penalty term
+# You can tune the kappa, the parameters for MBIC penalty term
 kappas = np.linspace(2.5, 3, 100)
 Detection.TuningKappa(kappas)